anpho26/STATS607_Project04/README.md

 make figs-demo
 ```

-This script demonstrates the full workflow:

-- simulate data from a finite Gaussian mixture,
-- fit an overfitted mixture model,
-- extract the estimated mixing measure,
-- construct the dendrogram of mixing measures,
-- compute DIC along the dendrogram,
-- report a suggested number of components,
-- save a figure with the dendrogram and DIC curve to:
+This script demonstrates the basic workflow on a single finite Gaussian mixture and saves a figure with the dendrogram and DIC curve to:

 - `out/figures/demo_synthetic_dendrogram_dic.png`.
 ---